jeroenboumans/studionoorderlicht-jekyll/_posts/2021-03-13-pimoroni-mqtt.markdown

    json_attributes_template: "{{ "{{ value_json.light "}}}}"
 ```

-When set up you can plot the sensors in the HA dashboard using a graph like [kalkih/mini-graph-card](https://github.com/kalkih/mini-graph-card):
+When set up you can plot the sensors in the HA dashboard using a graph like [kalkih/mini-graph-card](https://github.com/kalkih/mini-graph-card){:target="_blank" rel="noopener"}:
 ```yaml
 type: 'custom:mini-graph-card'
 name: Moisture Levels